 ● Irritability: common in imbalances in female, male, and stress hormones.

-● Changes in weight: weight loss is associated with high levels of thyroid hormones;
+● Changes in weight: weight loss is associated with high levels of thyroid hormones; weight gain is associated with low thyroid levels, imbalances in male and female hormones, and imbalances in stress hormones.

 ● Reduced bone density: caused by thyroid and sex hormone imbalances.